realA10001986/VSR/README.md

 - Copy "VSRA.bin" to the root directory of of a FAT32 formatted SD card;
 - power down the VSR,
 - insert this SD card into the slot and
-- power up the VSR; the audio data will be installed automatically.
+- power up the VSR; the sound-pack will be installed automatically.

 After installation, the SD card can be re-used for [other purposes](#sd-card).